gjstirling/CV/README.md

 ### University of Glasgow &nbsp;  &nbsp; &nbsp;  &nbsp; (09/2009 - 07/2014)

-*Bachelors of Electronics and Electrical Engineering*
+*Bachelors of Electronics and Electrical Engineering* **Audio Programming:**
+- Introduced to Object Orientated design using Python
+- Individual task driven learning
+-
 **Final Project:**
 - Automation of Optical Test Equipment using LabVIEW
 - Developed using Laboratory Virtual Instrument Engineering Workbench (LabVIEW)
 - Project used by PHD students to aid their research

-**Audio Programming:**
-- Introduced to Object Orientated design using Python
-- Individual task driven learning

-**Acoustics and Audio Technology:**
-- This course introduces the operation and design of loudspeakers, the nature of acoustics in various environments such as musical instruments and the influence of room surroundings.

  #### Other Qualifications/Achievements